 CHEN Xu, MU Cuicui, JIA Lin, LI Zhilong, FAN Chengyan, MU Mei, PENG Xiaoqing, WU Xiaodong

-Long term surface soil moisture (SSM) data with stable and consistent quality are critical for global environment and climate change monitoring.
-L band radiometers onboard the recently lunched Soil Moisture Active Passive (SMAP) Mission can provide the state-of-the-art accuracy SSM, but the short temporal coverage of the data records has limited its applications in long-term studies.
-While Advanced Microwave Scanning Radiometer for EOS (AMSR-E) and AMSR2 series provide long term observational records of multi-frequency radiometers (C, X, and K bands).
-This dataset contains 20 years (2002-2022) global spatio-temporal consistent surface soil moisture.
+This dataset contains 20 years (2002-2021) global spatio-temporal consistent surface soil moisture .
 The resolution is 36 km at daily scale, the projection is EASE-Grid2, and the data unit is m3 / m3.
 This dataset adopts the soil moisture neural network retrieval algorithm developed by Yao et al. (2017).
 This study transfers the merits of SMAP to AMSR-E/2 through using an Artificial Neural Network (ANN) in which SMAP standard SSM products serve as training targets with AMSR-E/2 brightness temperature (TB) as input.
 Finally, long term soil moisture data are output.
-This dataset can reproduce the spatial and temporal distribution of SMAP soil moisture, with comparable accuracy as SMAP soil moisture product.
-This dataset also compares well with in situ SSM observations at 14 dense validation networks globally, with accuracy of 5% volumetric water content, and outperforms AMSR-E/2 standard SSM products from JAXA and LPRM.
-This global observation-driven dataset spans nearly two decades at present, and is extendable though the ongoing AMSR2 and upcoming AMSR3 missions for long-term studies of climate extremes, trends, and decadal variability.
+The accuracy is about 5% volumetric water content. (evaluation accuracy of 14 dense ground network globally.)

 YAO Panpan, LU Hui